zahaby/intro-llm-rag/usecase-2/get_weather.md

 ```
 - make sure to define the correct data types.
 - Here, I am informing the model that I am expecting two mandatory params (ste_datetime, period) with types (string, integer), respectively.
-- Telling the model that the action function is : book_event function.
+- Telling the model that the action function is : get_weather function.
 - Finally pass the extracted params to the function.

-## book_event function and Gmail APIs
+## get_weather function and Gmail APIs

 ```
 # Create Calendar event
-def book_event(str_datetime , period):
+def get_weather(str_datetime , period, location):
     #if period == "Custom":
     #    hours = 0.5
     #else: